tommyb82/tipsntricks/README.md

 This will resolve all conflicts in favour of 'theirs'

+#### Squashing a load of commits via an interactive rebase
+After making a series of small or subsequently reverted commits, for example when iteratively testing some change affecting or affected by the
+CI builds, it is a good idea to squash all these meaningless commits into one single commit with the result being a sensible set of changes that reflect the feature being built.
+This can be done via an interactive rebase on the working branch:

+##### Using interactive rebase:
+    git rebase -i <last_commit_to_preserve_as_is>

+Then use the interactive editor to replace `pick` with `squash` or `fixup` for the second and subsequent commits you want to squash into the first.
+Then optionally force-push the rewritten history to the remote tracking branch:

+    git push -f origin <branch_name>

 ### Apache / Tomcat
 #### Listen to comms coming in to apache: